ShivaprasanAsamshetti/SpringDataJpa_CustomQueries/README.md

 - Use `.and()` to sort by multiple fields.
 - Secondary sorting is applied only when the primary sorting field has duplicate values.
 - Always use **entity field names**, not database column names.

+Spring Data JPA - Pagination
+Definition

+Pagination is the process of dividing a large number of records into multiple pages, where each page contains a fixed number of records.

+Instead of loading all records from the database, only the required page is fetched.

+Why Pagination?

+Suppose the Doctor table contains 100,000 records.

+Without Pagination:

+Database
+   │
+100000 Records
+   │
+Spring Boot
+   │
+Client

+Problems:

+Slow response
+High memory consumption
+Increased network traffic
+Poor user experience

+With Pagination:

+Page 0 → Doctor 1 - Doctor 10

+Page 1 → Doctor 11 - Doctor 20

+Page 2 → Doctor 21 - Doctor 30

+Only the requested page is loaded.

+Repository Hierarchy
+Repository
+      ↑
+CrudRepository
+      ↑
+PagingAndSortingRepository
+      ↑
+JpaRepository

+JpaRepository inherits pagination support from PagingAndSortingRepository.

+Repository

+No repository method is required.

+@Repository
+public interface DoctorRepository extends JpaRepository<Doctor,Integer>{

+}

+Reason:

+JpaRepository already provides

+Page<T> findAll(Pageable pageable);
+Important Interfaces and Classes

+Pagination mainly uses three components.

+PageRequest
+      │
+implements
+      ▼
+Pageable (Interface)
+      │
+passed to
+      ▼
+findAll(Pageable pageable)
+      │
+returns
+      ▼
+Page<T>
+1. Pageable (Interface)
+Definition

+Pageable is an interface that represents pagination information.

+It stores:

+Current Page Number
+Page Size
+Sorting Information (optional)

+It does not create any object because it is an interface.

+Example:

+Pageable pageable;
+Why Interface?

+Just like

+List<String> list;

+List is an interface.

+Actual object:

+List<String> list = new ArrayList<>();

+Similarly,

+Pageable pageable;

+Actual object:

+Pageable pageable = PageRequest.of(0,5);
+2. PageRequest (Class)
+Definition

+PageRequest is a concrete class that implements the Pageable interface.

+It is used to create pagination information.

+Example

+PageRequest.of(pageNumber,pageSize);

+Example

+PageRequest.of(0,5);

+Means

+Page Number = 0

+Page Size = 5
+Why do we use PageRequest?

+Because interfaces cannot be instantiated.

+Wrong

+Pageable pageable = new Pageable();

+Correct

+Pageable pageable = PageRequest.of(0,5);

+Here

+PageRequest creates the object.
+That object is stored in the Pageable reference.
+3. Page<T>
+Definition

+Page<T> represents the paginated result returned from the database.

+Unlike List, it contains both:

+Records of the current page
+Pagination metadata

+Example

+Page<Doctor> page =
+doctorRepo.findAll(pageable);
+Why not List?

+If we write

+List<Doctor> doctors =
+doctorRepo.findAll(pageable);

+It won't work.

+Because Spring returns

+Page<Doctor>

+not

+List<Doctor>

+The Page object contains much more information.

+Flow
+Client
+      │
+pageNumber,pageSize
+      │
+Controller
+      │
+Service
+      │
+PageRequest.of(pageNumber,pageSize)
+      │
+Pageable
+      │
+Repository
+findAll(pageable)
+      │
+Database
+      │
+Page<Doctor>
+      │
+getContent()
+      │
+List<Doctor>